Osheah/p4da-numpy-random/README.md

 ### create a jupyter notebook

 Navigate to your cloned folder from within the Jupyter notebook home.
 On the right click the 'new' button and select python 3.
 A new jupyter notebook for python 3 will open with the default title *untitled*.
-Click on the name *untitled* and rename it e.g. numpy-random.ipynb.
+Click on the name *untitled* and rename it e.g. projectnaem.ipynb.
 Details on how to create cells in jupyter notebook can be found here [Jupyter Notebook Documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#basic-workflow).
 Save any work (although it is usually saved automatically).

 ### ending a jupyter notebook session

 Save any unsaved jupyter notebooks.
 Close jupyter notebook windows in your browser.
-Go to cmder and enter **control + c**.
+Go to cmder and enter **control + c** i.e the control key and c key pressed at the same time.
 This shuts the ipython kernal that jupyter uses.
-Upload your notebook to github via the commands below; Make sure that you are in the directory that git is initialised in e.g. C:\Users\Helen\Desktop\GMIT\github\p4da-numpy-random\ for example...
+Upload your notebook to github via the commands below; Make sure that you are in the directory that git is initialised in e.g. C:\Users\Username\Desktop\Workfolder\projectfolder\ for example...

 ```
 git status